 The previous screenshot highlights the first and most important things to know about:

 Execution control: This control lets you run the entire playground file or clear state so you can run it again.
 By default, playgrounds do not execute automatically.
-You can change this setting to execute with every change by long-pressing it and selecting “Automatically Run”.
+You can change this setting to execute with every change by long pressing on it and selecting “Automatically Run”.

 Activity viewer: This shows the status of the playground.
-The screenshot shows that the playground has finished executing and is ready to handle more code in the source editor.
-When the playground executes, this viewer will indicate this with a spinner.
+In the screenshot, it shows that the playground has finished executing and is ready to handle more code in the source editor.
+When the playground is executing, this viewer will indicate this with a spinner.

 Right panel control: This toggles the right panel.
-Here you’ll find information about the source file that’s open.
+In here you’ll find information about the source file that’s open.
 You’ll usually keep this closed.

 Bottom panel control: This toggles the bottom panel.
-In here, you’ll find output from the running playground.
-You’ll open this later.
+In here you’ll find output from the running playground.
+You’ll see this later.

 You can turn on line numbers on the left side of the source editor by clicking Xcode ▸ Preferences… ▸ Text Editing ▸ Line Numbers.
-Line numbers can be handy when you want to refer to parts of your code.
+Line numbers can be very useful when you want to refer to parts of your code.

 Once the playground execution is finished, Xcode updates the results sidebar to show the results of the corresponding line in the source editor.
 You’ll see how to interpret the results of your code as you work through the examples in this book.

-Note: Under certain conditions, Xcode may incorrectly disable line-based execution.
-In these cases, use the execution control button to run the entire playground.
+Note: Under certain conditions, you may find Xcode incorrectly disables line-based execution.
+In these cases, just use the execution control button to run the entire playground.

-You can follow along with your own playground.
+You may wish to follow along with your own playground.
 Simply create one and type in the code as you go!